-Caregivers looking after patients with deadly dementia-related diseases such as Alzheimers or Parkinsons encounter various challenges of hardship.
-A variety of difficulties associated amidst caring for dementia patients are providing emotional or spiritual comfort, making plans for the end of life, and focusing on advance directives.
+Caregivers looking after patients with deadly dementia-related diseases such as Alzheimer’s or Parkinson’s patients encounter various challenges of hardship.
+A variety of difficulties associated with caring for dementia patients include providing emotional or spiritual comfort, making plans for the end of life, and focusing on advanced directives.
 Therefore, keeping in mind the possibilities of trials alongside Alzheimer’s and Parkinson’s disease is crucial to support your loved one.

 “End-of-Life Care for People with Dementia.”
 National Institute on Aging, U.S. Department of Health and Human Services, www.nia.nih.gov/health/end-life-care-people-dementia.